 Here’s a description of a typical struggle in the Dip:

 During one painting session, in which I was trying to paint a macaron, I kept saying, “I can’t do it!
 I quit!”
 And I’d jump up to go look for something to eat in the fridge.
 I was miserable.
 But I was so antsy, I couldn’t even eat.
 So, I would rush back to my chair, before I could change my mind, saying, “I’m going to try one more time!”
-I did this a few times, til finally, I stepped back from my work and was surprised to see my macaron looked almost real.
+I did this a few times, til finally, I stepped back from my work and was surprised to see my macaron (pictured at the top of this post) looked almost real.
 It felt like a miracle.
-(My macaron is pictured at the top of this post.)

 A bigger miracle: Recently, I made it through the Dip.
 I know the exact moment it occurred.

-I had just finished a portrait of Blondie.
-The portrait is not perfect.
+I had just finished a portrait of Debbie Harry.
+It’s not perfect.
 But it’s not about that.
 And it’s not about my being proficient now.
 I’m not.
 It has nothing to do with whether I think I’m “good” or whether you think I’m good.
 What changed is that I no longer think it’s impossible to become good.
 I finally banked enough experiences of struggling terribly then making it to the other side such that I now trust that if I just keep at it, I WILL make it to the other side.

 It feels so good to be out of the Dip.
 It seriously almost did me in.
 I could’ve quit at any moment.